parmentelat/r2lab-obsolete/website/tuto-03-As.md

 Below are a couple of experiments to get start with [NEPI](http://nepi.inria.fr/Install/WebHome) network tool and R2lab simulation testbed.
 The experiments were made with an increment level to allow better subject understanding.
 Feel free to skip to the level that fits your knowledge.
+From one experiment to other we highlight the modifications, insert and delete actions by different colors to improve the user experience learning.
+In most of the experiments cases a picture explaining the scenario are presented to help the experiment comprehension.

 <br>